LNG is the most environmentally-friendly, readily available, fuel for shipping today and in the foreseeable future.

 For that reason an increasingly amount of sea ships is using LNG as marine fuel.
 LNG powered is the future and is in ports and coastal areas important for improving air quality and human health.

-A NEW CONCEPT BASED ON FIELD-PROVEN TECHNOLOGY; engineered and build in coproduction with Kanon.
+A NEW CONCEPT BASED ON FIELD-PROVEN TECHN end of 2020 in Singapore.

 This concept consists of a rigid boom within parallel running hard piped components.
 Points of rotation of this boom are bridged with swivel joints.